o11k/javaobj-js/README.md

 ois.registerSerializable("com.mypackage.CustomSerializable", CustomSerializable);
 ```

+> Warning: Java serializable classes that don't write their fields before writing anything else to stream MUST have a custom handler class that replicates that behavior.
+Not doing that could lead to undefined behavior.

 > Note: if you recreate and register an entire inheritence chain of serializable classes, their `readObject` methods will be called in order, same as in Java.
 For every class in the chain that doesn't have a JavaScript handler / where the handler class doesn't have a `readObject` method, `ois.defaultReadObject` is called, again, same as in Java.

-> Warning: Java serializable classes that write their fields before writing anything else to stream MUST have a custom handler class that replicates this behavior.
-Not doing that would lead to undefined behavior.

 ##### Externalizable Classes